MomchilAngelov/Home_Automation_Project/README.md

 * ADC (https://store.comet.bg/Catalogue/Product/25315/)
 * ~~2 Motion sensors(ultrasound - 21 has some - stole one of this too!);~~
+* We need 1 more motion sensor tho
 * ~~Photoresistor(https://store.comet.bg/Catalogue/Product/8767/#e30%3D) *** the ones for Raspberry Pi are somehow different from the normal ones ***(stole this one too from 21);~~
 * ~~Thermodiode (21 has some/We stole 1)~~
 * A few релета